"KPT has always given my patients excellent care.

 Thank you for your interest in our services.
 To save you time we have posted the most common questions and their answers that our referring physicians ask.
 If you need more information please call us immediately.

-In most cases patients are scheduled within 1-2 days of calling and often on the same day if we have openings or cancellations.
-On an emergency basis, we will try to get the patient in ASAP.
-Splint patients are often accommodated immediately in the afternoons.
+In most cases patients are scheduled within 2 days of calling.
+On an emergency basis, we will see the patient that day.

 Unfortunately, with today’s managed care, some insurance companies don’t allow this timely scheduling secondary to precertification requirements.
 Please call us if there is any question.